Restless Leg Syndrome

 Therapy – Massage, Heat and Ice

-- While there is no conclusive evidence to suggest massaging cures Restless Leg Syndrome, but many patients do feel symptoms can be eased by regular massage.
+- While there is no conclusive evidence suggesting massaging cures Restless Leg Syndrome, many patients feel symptoms can be eased by regular massage.

 - Using a heat pack, having a warm bath or placing an ice pack on your symptomatic areas for 10-15mins before bed may also help relieve symptoms.